taubman33/django-install/README.md

 13. Finally, navigate to `localhost:8000`.
 You should see a page welcoming you to Django!

+## Submission
+Please open a Github issue on this repo indicating whether or not the installation was successful for you.

-  **_If you don't, please file a Github issue on this repo and attach screenshots of all the errors you are getting so an instructor can assist you with setup prior to lecture._**
+  **_If you are running into errors or issues, please file a Github issue on this repo and attach screenshots of all the errors you are getting so an instructor can assist you with setup next week prior to lecture._**